-The compliance tracking register includes a breakdown of the requirements from the following key approval and project documents:
+The compliance tracking register includes a breakdown of the requirements from the following key approval and Project documents:

 - Infrastructure Approval (SSI 9471).

 - EPL No. 21529.

-- EMS and Sub-Plan requirements.
+- EMS and Sub plan requirements.

+- Compliance Reporting Post Approval Requirements (DPIE, 2020), or its most recent edition.